The Legend of Zelda (video game): American release

 When Nintendo published the game in North America, the packaging design featured a small portion of the box cut away to reveal the unique gold-colored cartridge.
 In 1988, The Legend of Zelda sold two million copies.
 Nintendo of America sought to keep its strong base of fans; anyone who purchased a game and sent in a warranty card became a member of the Fun Club, whose members got a four-, eight- and eventually 32-page newsletter.
 Seven hundred copies of the first issue were sent out free of charge, but the number grew as the data bank of names got larger.

 From the success of magazines in Japan, Nintendo knew that game tips were a valued asset.
 Players enjoyed the bimonthly newsletter's crossword puzzles and jokes, but game secrets were most valued.
 The Fun Club drew kids in by offering tips for the more complicated games, especially Zelda, with its hidden rooms, secret keys and passageways.
 The mailing list grew.
 By early 1988, there were over 1 million Fun Club members, which led then-Nintendo of America president Minoru Arakawa to start the Nintendo Power magazine.

-Since Nintendo did not have many products, it made only a few commercials a year, meaning the quality had to be phenomenal.
-The budget for a single commercial could reach US$5 million, easily four or five times more than most companies spent.
+Since Nintendo did not have many products, it made only a few commercials a year, targeting high quality for each.
+The budget for a single commercial could reach US$5 million, four or five times more than most companies spent.
 One of the first commercials made under Bill White, director of advertising and public relations, was the market introduction for the Legend of Zelda, which received a great deal of attention in the ad industry.
-In it, a wiry-haired, nerdy guy (John Kassir) walks through the dark making goofy noises, yelling out the names of some enemies from the game, and screaming for Zelda.
+In it, a wiry-haired, nerdy guy (John Kassir) walks through the dark making goofy noises, yelling out the names of enemies from the game, and screaming for Zelda.